-Ureteral pseudodiverticulosis is acquired false diverticula resulting from herniation of epithelium through the muscularis layer of the ureter and characterized by the presence of multiple outpouchings smaller than 5 mm.
+Ureteral pseudodiverticulosis are acquired false diverticula resulting from herniation of epithelium through the muscularis layer of the ureter and characterized by the presence of multiple outpouchings smaller than 5 mm.
 It is sometimes bilateral and is often located in the upper two-thirds of the ureter.

 The prevalence is relatively uncommon.
 It is most often seen in men between 40-60 years old.

-Most patients are asymptomatic, but it may be seen in patients with a history of chronic urinary tract infection or haematuria.
+Most patients are asymptomatic, but it may be seen in patients with a history of chronic urinary tract infection or hematuria.

 Histologically, they demonstrate focal hyperplasia of the urothelium protruding into the muscularis.

 An association between the presence of ureteral pseudodiverticula and transitional cell carcinoma has been shown, but a causal relationship has not been demonstrated.

 Multiple bilateral small outpouchings of the ureter involving the proximal two-thirds of the ureter.
 These are most often seen on intravenous urography, antegrade urography, or retrograde pyelography.
 Very infrequently, pseudodiverticulosis may be detected on multidetector CT.